nickel8448/WordRevision/README.md

 - ~~~[x] Number of tries it took to revise the word~~~ Dropped the idea
 - [ ] Capitalise the word which is being revised during the sentence revision
 - [x] Show the meaning of the word as well during the sentence revision
-- [ ] Maybe a bug while adding new words to the CSV.
+- [x] Bug while adding new words to the CSV.
 Adds " to the file automatically
 - [ ] Make the file as per pep8 guide